UniqueSecure/MePOSWindowsSDK/README.md

 ### String getFWVersion()

-Returns the firmware version of the MePOS
+Returns the firmware version of the MePOS.
+Throws MePOSException if failed.

 ### String getSerialNumber()